To-Fujita/Dialog_Boxes_for_HTML/README.md

  The dialog element is now available in HTML 5.2.
 Then, I had tyied to create some samples for dialog boxes.
 The samples are included display the informations, input the data, read and write the files and to create the menu.
 I hope this article will help to beginners for programming.

 ## 2. Details:
  It is very easy to create a dialog box.
+The next code is to create a simple dialog box.
+It is needed to remember to create buttons that open and close the dialog box.

  ~~~
 <!DOCTYPE html>
 <html lang="en">